DerMolo/JAMLIST.FM/SPOTIFY_SETUP_GUIDE.md

 5. **Wait after saving** in Spotify Dashboard - changes take 1-2 minutes
 6. **Access via `http://127.0.0.1:3000`** - not localhost, not https

-Follow this guide step-by-step and your Spotify OAuth should work perfectly! 🎵
+Follow this guide step-by-step and your Spotify OAuth should work correctly.